oat-sa/taohub-articles/forge/user-guide/deliveries.md

 3. [[Manage Result Servers]]
 ----------------------------

-This tab manages the result servers list and the properties of these result servers.\
+This tab manages the result servers list and the properties of these result servers.<br/>

 The result server creation is carried by the selection of delivery(ies).

 The main functions of this section: